kamchatka-volcano/cmdlime/README.md

 Preparing search history with surname filter:Doe
 ```

-As you can see a config structure can have multiple commands, but only one can be specified for each config.
+As you can see, a config structure can have multiple commands, but only one can be specified for each config.

 ### Using validators
-Processed command line options can be validated by registering constraints checking functions or callable objects.
-The signature must be compatible with `void (const T&)` where T - is a type of validated config structure field.
-If option's value is invalid, a validator is required to throw an exception of type `cmdlime::ValidationError`:
+Processed command line options can be validated by registering constraint checking functions or callable objects.
+The signature must be compatible with `void (const T&)` where `T` is the type of the validated config structure field.
+If an option's value is invalid, a validator is required to throw an exception of type `cmdlime::ValidationError`:

 ```c++
 struct Cfg : cmdlime::Config{